brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

 ![Network Topology Image](/IPSec/images/topology.png)

 In this topology, there are 2 Clients *comp1* and *comp2* who wish to communicate with each other using IPsec.
 The two clients are seperated from each other by 2 gateways (i.e., each client is connected to a gateway and the gateways are connected to each other)

-Today, our goal is to enable and explore IPsec in the transport mode and IPsec in the tunnel mode.
+Today, our goal is to enable and explore communication between the 2 clients using IPsec in the transport mode and tunnel mode.

 ### Getting to know your Virtual Machines (VMs)
 1. We will be using 4 VMs (2 to act as Clients and 2 to act as Gateways)